 By Allan R. Handysides and Peter N. Landless

-Allan R. Handysides, M.B., CH.B., FRCPB, FRCSC, FACOG, is director of the general conference Health Ministries department.
-Peter N. Landless, M.B., B.CH., M.MED., F.C.P.(SA), F.A.C.C., is ICPA executive director and an associate director of the General Conference Health Ministries Department.
-This is article was published January 27, 2011.
+Allan R. Handysides, a board-certified gynecologist, is the director of the Health Ministries department of the General Conference.
+Peter N. Landless, a board-certified nuclear cardiologist, is an associate director of the Health Ministries department of the General Conference.
+This article was published June 23, 2011.